jaskfla/macos-tidbits/src/index.md

 Change the icon of any Finder item: Copy any image or
 {% footnoteref 'icns', '<code>.icns</code> is the <a href="https://en.wikipedia.org/wiki/Apple_Icon_Image_format" rel="external" target="_blank">Apple Icon Image format</a>, which is used for icons macOS-wide.
 It’s basically just a container of an icon at different sizes.
 Why not just scale one image?
 Designers can use <a href="https://developers.google.com/fonts/docs/material_symbols#opsz_axis" rel="external" target="_blank"><i>optical sizing</i></a> to optimise the “same” icon for display at different sizes.' %}`.icns` file{% endfootnoteref %}, **Get&nbsp;Info** on any item in Finder, click to select the icon in the top left, and paste!
-Or simply drag & drop and image or `.icns` onto the icon.
+Or simply drag & drop an image or `.icns` onto the icon.

 <picture>